 Avalon Investment & Advisory opened for business in Houston in 2001, with its San Antonio branch coming into existence in 2014.
 The firm is owned by a combination of in-house employees and The Cynosure Group, a firm located in Utah that works with family offices.
 No single individual or entity owns more than 25% of the firm's shares, though.

 Avalon Investment & Advisory employs 48 advisors between its two offices.
-Among these are eight chartered financial analysts (CFAs), two certified financial planners (CFPs) and one certified public accountant (CPA).
+Among these are two certified financial planners (CFPs), seven chartered financial analysts (CFAs) and one certified public accountant (CPA).

 Avalon Investment & Advisory Client Types and Minimum Account Sizes